CodeAtlas/VeeContactPicker/README.md

 **Picker Appearance:**

-You can customize most of the appearance properties of the picker by setting them in the singleton class *VeeContactPickerAppearanceConstants*, before loading the picker.
+You can customize the appearance of the contact picker by manipulating the object *VeeContactPickerAppearanceConstants*, before loading the picker.

 For example: